The Ultimate Roof Replacement Checklist for Florida Homeowners

 • Move vehicles out of the driveway

-• Take down wall art or fragile shelf items to avoid damage from vibrations
+• Take down wall décor or fragile items to avoid vibration damage

-South Florida’s climate isn’t kind to roofs, but with the right materials, expert installation, and regular upkeep, you can protect your home for decades to come.
+South Florida’s climate is tough on roofs, but the right materials, expert installation, and consistent maintenance can protect your home for decades.

 Your Trusted South Florida Roofer